evancohen/docs.smart-mirror.io/docs/installation.md

 #Installation

 The easiest way to install the smart mirror is via the 1-line installation script for the Pi 2 and 3.
-This script will install the smart mirror and it's dependences:
+This script will install the smart mirror and it's dependencies:

 ```
 curl -sL https://raw.githubusercontent.com/evancohen/smart-mirror/master/scripts/pi-install.sh | bash